 Umpqua Oak Partnership Liaison

-As the Umpqua Oak Partnership Liaison, Eric supports the shared goals and priorities of active stakeholders to strengthen collaborative relationships focused on conserving and restoring oak habitat in Douglas County, Oregon.
-He increases field capacity, facilitates on-the-ground projects, and improves access to a suite of NRCS-leveraged conservation implementation options for local landowners.
-Eric provides technical assistance and promotes relevant science and knowledge to help accelerate the pace and scale of oak habitat initiatives that protect biodiversity and mitigate wildfire risk.
+As the Umpqua Oak Partnership Liaison, Eric strengthens collaborative relationships focused on restoring and conserving oak habitat in Douglas County, Oregon.
+He supports shared goals and priorities, expands outreach and engagement, increases field capacity, and improves access to a suite of partnership-leveraged conservation options for local landowners.
+Eric provides technical assistance and facilitates community-based projects that strategically address resource gaps, protect biodiversity, mitigate wildfire risk, and promote landscape resilience.